Elizabeth Falk, PTA, OPTA, NASM-PES

 Look out also for massage guns with pre-programmed massage modes (where the intensity changes automatically or with more pressure applied).

 The sensor helps you to keep tabs with your massage (maintain consistency).
-However, it’s sometimes just a fancy addition and not a must-have feature, especially when you already know how to use a massage gun.
+However, it’s sometimes more like a nice-to-have addition and not a must-have feature, especially when you already know how to use a massage gun.

 Achedaway Pro It Band Massage

-Achedaway Pro being used for trigger point massage.
+Achedaway Pro being used for trigger point massage (cone head used).

 Other Factors You Need to Look Out For